Stage One: Poetry Contest 2022

-Here are the shortlisted poems in the Youth, Emerging Poets, and Established Poets categories, with links to the poems.
+Below are the 27 shortlisted poems in the Youth, Emerging Poets, and Established Poets categories, with links to the poems.
 Poems are listed by category in alphabetical order by last name.
+The three judges were Dr. Bonnie Nish (youth category), David Ly (emerging poet category), and Rachel Rose (established category).

 (Not all the shortlisted poems by the emerging and established poets from 2022 were on the Eligible List of Poems 2023 for the video poetry stage of the contest (Stage 2).
-Some of the adult shortlisted poets did not wish to participate in the video project.
-Youth poets had the opportunity to participate in a workshop to learn to make their own poetry videos.)
+Some did not wish to participate in the video project.
+Youth poets could participate in a workshop to make their own poetry videos.)

 🔵 Youth (Grade 12 or younger)